 Understanding is half solution

 Most hunters hate poachers with a passion.
 Whenever news of a poaching incident came out, hunting pages in the Internet burst with calls to “crack down” on poachers, all the way up to shooting them dead on sight.
 History shows, however, that tough measures alone never work.
-In the Middle Ages, thieves and robbers were tortured, mutilated, and executed, but crime didn’t go anywhere.
-In the USSR in the 1940s you could go to GULAG if you picked a few sheaths of cereal when they fell off a vehicle.
+In the Middle Ages, thieves and robbers were tortured, mutilated, and executed, but theft and robbery didn’t go anywhere.
+In the USSR in the 1940s you could go to GULAG if you picked a few sheaths of wheat left over from harvest.
 People still picked the sheaths because they were starving.
 Law enforcement is only effective when there’s a legal alternative to the illegal activity.

 In Kenia, for example, “bush meat” – harvested by illegal poaching gangs, of course – costs more than regular farmed beef or mutton.
 Urban Kenyans pay the price, not only because they love the taste, but because it connects them with their homeland in the country, which they left to pursue better luck in the city.
 If you ignore the legality and environmental damage, this desire is an understandable need, and the only way to reduce poaching is a legal way to satisfy it.
 The game farm and meat hunt industry, similar to South African and Namibian models, would go a long way towards reducing organized poaching.